ZDWO_Z_ALL_high.jpg

 • Whether they’ve been told by a professional that they need surgery

-The diversity of users that would see this made the screen very difficult to write, and I started to get too tied up in technical definitions and the providers’ needs.
+The diversity of users that would see this made the screen very difficult to write, and I started to get tangled up in technical definitions and the providers’ needs.
 Here’s one iteration of the screen before I figured out how to pare it back.
-I’d made it informative, sure, but I had also made it so long that no one was going to read it.
+I’d made it informative, but I had also made it so long that no one was going to read it.
 I was really looking forward to getting input from real patients.

 Research